Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

-### Edit attribute for set
+### Edit attribute for set "Attribute set name"

-[comment]: <> (Not working anymore?)
+[comment]: <> (to be checked! currently not working)

 *DataHub > Settings > Tab ATTRIBUTE SETS > Select attribute set > Select attribute*

 ![Edit attribute for set](../../Assets/Screenshots/DataHub/Settings/AttributeSets/EditAttributeForSet.png "[Edit attribute for set]")

-**Edit attribute for set**
+**Edit attribute for set "Attribute set name"**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit attribute for set* view and return to *Edit attribute set* view.
+  Click this button to close the *Edit attribute for set "Attribute set name"* view and return to *Edit attribute set* view.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel editing the configuration, close the *Edit attribute for set* view and return to the *Edit attribute set* view.
+  Click this button to cancel editing the configuration, close the *Edit attribute for set "Attribute set name"* view and return to the *Edit attribute set* view.

 - [SAVE]
-  Click this button to save the changes, close the *Edit attribute for set* view and return to the *Edit attribute set* view.
+  Click this button to save the changes, close the *Edit attribute for set "Attribute set name"* view and return to the *Edit attribute set* view.

 **CONFIGURATION**